John Sandusky: Professional career

-The Cleveland Browns of the National Football League (NFL) selected Sandusky in the second round of the 1950 draft.
+The Cleveland Browns of the National Football League (NFL) selected Sandusky 18th overall in the second round of the 1950 draft.
 He played mostly as a defensive tackle early in his career, but also worked on offense following the retirement of Lou Rymkus in 1952.
 Led by a strong defense and an offense that featured quarterback Otto Graham and end Dante Lavelli, the Browns advanced to the NFL championship in each of Sandusky's six seasons with the team.
 The team beat the Los Angeles Rams to win the championship in 1950, but lost the ensuing three championship games to the Rams and twice to the Detroit Lions.
 Cleveland beat the Lions to win the title in 1954, however, and won it again in 1955 over the Rams.

 Cleveland coach Paul Brown traded Sandusky along with halfback Chet Lyssy to the Green Bay Packers in August 1956 for a late-round draft pick in 1957.
 While Brown called Sandusky a "fine football player", the coach wanted to replenish the roster with younger players.
 Sandusky played one year for the Packers before leaving football.